laurencurry2004/Submission/README.md

 # AI and ART — Submission

-## AI Process Journal: *"Jesus’s Easter Story: From Darkness to Light"*
+# "Jesus’s Easter Story: From Darkness to Light" - AI Made

 ---